Dear Skydiver, Student or Future Skydiver,

 In addition to the above important factors, ask if the drop zone is a contributing member of the local community.
 Confirm what altitude you will exit the airplane.
 Ask when the last time the camera gear or video editing software was upgraded or what sort of swag will be included with your jump.
 All of these things, large and small make a difference in your experience.

-Here at Skydive Allegan, we constantly strive to offer you the best skydiving experience possible at well established, professional, organized, well maintained and insanely fun drop zone.
+Here at Skydive Allegan, we constantly strive to offer you the best skydiving experience possible at a well established, professional, organized, well maintained and insanely fun drop zone.
 We encourage you to visit us and see why all of these things, working together, make such a big difference.